KartikChinda/pixelPlex/README.md

 - Now that you finally have stream working, go back to the createMeeting in the meetingCards and create a meeting.

-- Add toasts from shadCn to display popups of if meeting has been created, if it failed etc.
+- Add toasts from shadCn to display popups of if meeting has been created, if it failed etc. Just go through the documentation for it.